 - Prideaux Place: Elizabethan Manor & Gardens, Padstow (by special appointment)

-We lunch today at Rick and Jill Stein’s The Seafood Restaurant, in the fishing port of Padstow.
+This morning we journey to Padstow, a charming fishing port located on the north coast of Cornwall.
+Here, we lunch at Rick and Jill Stein’s The Seafood Restaurant.
 Since 1975, this restaurant has established an international reputation for the very freshest fish and shellfish.
-Head chef Stephane Delourme creates simple seafood dishes with classic flavours using Rick’s recipes.

 We shall view the house’s fine collection of works of art, including royal and family portraits, fine furniture and the Prideaux Porcelain Collection.
 The recently uncovered ceiling in the Great Chamber is a masterpiece of the art of the Elizabethan plasterer.
 We shall also stroll through the house’s extensive gardens.
-(Overnight The White Hart Hotel, St Austell) BL
+(Overnight St Austell) BL

 - Polperro Heritage Museum of Smuggling and Fishing